marionettejs/backbone.radio/README.md

 var settingsChannel = Backbone.Radio.channel('settings');
 ```

-The whole point of Channels is that they provide a way to explicitly namespace events in your application.
-It gives you greater
+The whole point of Channels is that they provide a way to explicitly namespace events in your application, and a means to easily access
-control over which objects are able to talk to one another.

-If you're having difficulty remembering the API of Channels here's a useful mnemonic for you.

-Events is the API that you know; `on`, `off`, `stopListening` and so on.
-Requests, which starts with an R,
-only uses verbs that start with R: `request`, `reply`, `stopReplying` and so on.
+any of those namespaces.

 ### Using With Marionette